DyuthiVivek/Zense-Project/README.md

     - Turning off Two-Factor Authentication
     - Using `undetected_chromedriver`

-    Unfortunately, `undetected_chromedriver` is unable to connect with ChromeDriver at times.
+    `undetected_chromedriver` is unable to connect with ChromeDriver at times.
 The workaround for this is to kill any existing ChromeDriver process and wait for a few seconds.
-It also seems to be more stable with python version 3.10.
+It appears to be more stable with python version 3.10.

 - **Browser Level Notifications**

-    They include notifications such as: *"Allow/Decline camera access"* and *"Allow/Decline microphone access"*.
-The recommended method of solving this problem, using Chrome Options did not seem to be working in this scenario.
+    Includes notifications such as: *"Allow/Decline camera access"* and *"Allow/Decline microphone access"*.
+The recommended method of solving this problem, using Chrome Options did not work in this scenario.

     This was solved using:
     `driver.execute_cdp_cmd()`

 - **Your voice TTS**

-    I tried using a module called Tortoise-TTS to generate text-to-speech for my own voice.
-Unfortunately, despite adding many voice samples, my voice was not replicated as this module was trained with American accents.
-Tortoise also takes a long time to generate audio, making it unviable for realtime answers in meetings.
+    Tortoise-TTS module generates text-to-speech for your own voice.
+Despite adding many voice samples, my voice was not replicated as this module was trained with American accents.
+Tortoise also takes a long time to generate audio, making it unviable for realtime responses in meetings.

-- **Tool for meeting summary**
+- **Tool for meeting transcript and summary**

     Identifying a free tool for meeting transcription and summary generation was challenging.
 Most of the popular ones like Tactiq and Laxis offer only limited free transcriptions.
+Obtaining the transcript from the live captions in Google Meet by scraping the captions periodically resulted in occasional overlapping and missed content.

+    This problem was solved by recording the audio and using AssemblyAI to generate the transcript and summary.

 ## Future Scope